tohyuting/tp/docs/DeveloperGuide.md

 ### Delete feature

 The `delete` feature will be elaborated in this section by its' functionality, the path execution with the aid of a sequence and an activity diagram.
-The details of __DeleteCommand__'s class implementation and its interactions with associated classes will also be discussed.
+The details of __DeleteCommand__'s class implementation and its interactions with associated objects will also be discussed.

 #### What Delete Feature does